decentraland/decentraland-auth/README.md

 - `auth.getUserToken()`: It returns a promise that resolves to the `userToken`.
 This token is the one used to generate the `accessToken`(s).

+- `auth.getRequest(url, options?)`: It returns a promise that resolves to a `Request` object that can be used with `fetch`.
+It takes a URL and the same options as `fetch`.

+- `auth.getHeaders(url, options?)`: It returns a promise that resolves to an object containing the mandatory headers to be used in a signed request.
+It takes a URL and the same options as `fetch`.

 - `auth.getUserKey()`: Returns the instance of the ephemeral key.

-- `auth.dispose()`: It removes all the bindings and on this instance.
+- `auth.dispose()`: It removes all the bindings on this instance.
 It does NOT perform a logout.